pfheatwole/thesis/source/foil_geometry.rst

 ..
 Define airfoil terminology

-The building block of each section is its cross-sectional profile, called an *airfoil*.
-The volume of the wing is generated by the continuum of neighboring airfoils, so choosing 2D airfoils is vital to designing the flow field characteristics over the 3D wing.
-The choice of airfoil depends on tradeoffs specific to the application (for example, thicker airfoils tend to offer more gentle stall characteristics in exchange for a small increase in drag); as a result, the variety of airfoil designs is very diverse.
+The building block of each section is its dimensionless cross-sectional profile, called an *airfoil*.
+The volume of the wing is generated by the continuum of neighboring airfoils, so the choice of 2D airfoils is vital to designing the flow field characteristics over the 3D wing.
+The choice involves trade-offs specific to the application (for example, thicker airfoils tend to offer more gentle stall characteristics in exchange for a small increase in drag); as a result, the variety of airfoil designs is very diverse.

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_examples.*

    Airfoils.

-Airfoils are typically described in conventional terms that assume the airfoil can be conveniently divided into an upper and lower surface.
-The straight line that divides the upper and lower surfaces is the *chord line*.
-The curve created by the midpoints between the upper and lower surfaces is the *mean camber line*.
-The distance from the mean camber line to the upper and lower surfaces are its *thickness distribution*.
+Airfoils are conventionally described using terms that assume the airfoil can be divided into upper and lower surfaces.
+The upper and lower surfaces are separated by two points defined by a straight *chord line* that runs from the rounded leading edge back to the sharp trailing edge.
+The curve created by the midpoints between the upper and lower surface curves is the *mean camber line*.

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_diagram.*
    :name: airfoil_diagram
+   :scale: 80%

    Components of an airfoil.

+Another standard design parameter for an airfoil is its *thickness distribution*.
 Unfortunately, the mean camber line and thickness distribution are not universally defined, because there are two conventions for measuring the airfoil thickness: perpendicular to the chord line (sometimes referred to as the "British" convention), or perpendicular to the mean camber line (the "American" convention).
-The choice of thickness convention also determines what point is designated the *leading edge*.
-For the British convention the leading edge is the point where the curve is perpendicular to a line from the trailing edge.
-For the American convention, the leading edge is the "leftmost" point with the smallest radius (greatest curvature).
+The thickness convention also determines what point is designated the *leading edge*.
+For the "British" convention the leading edge is the point where the curve is perpendicular to a line from the trailing edge.
+For the "American" convention, the leading edge is the "leftmost" point with the smallest radius (greatest curvature).

 ..
 The choice of convention is irrelevant.
 The only thing that matters is that you manufacture the wing with the sections scaled and oriented in exactly